Skip to main content

 Written by Support at Healthtech 1

-The single biggest step you can make to unlock your practice growth is when you start to accept out of area patients.
-The nature of public transport links / working patterns means that some patients who seem far away can access your practice very easily and efficiently.
+Accepting out of area (OOA) patients is the single biggest step you can take to unlock your practice growth is starting to accept out of area patients.
+The nature of public transport links and working patterns means that some patients who seem far away can access your practice easily and efficiently.

 Your findings may inform future plans to open new branch sites as you truly expand your footprint.

-However, out of area registration is not appropriate for all patients!
-For example, housebound patients, those with complex mental health conditions who need local referrals, and those generally less mobile.
-However, we can offer you flexibility to overcome this.
+However, we know that out of area registration is not appropriate for all patients e.g., housebound patients, those with complex mental health conditions who need local referrals, and those generally less mobile.
+The good news is, we can offer you flexibility to overcome this. πŸŽ‰

 With Bookable, we introduce new flexibility, letting you decide whether you take out-of-area patients and set a maximum catchment area.
 This is the maximum area you can safely service (e.g. you can’t refer into local services beyond this point).
 This area can be a circle radius or a customisable shape.